- 1 [in singular] The solid surface of the earth: he lay on the groundMore example sentences

 - The music is soulful while being grounded in the aesthetic and working practices of jazz.

-- 4Place (something) on the ground or touch the ground with (something): he was penalized two strokes for grounding his club in a bunkerMore example sentences
+- 4Place or lay (something) on the ground or hit the ground with it: he was penalized two strokes for grounding his club in a bunkerMore example sentences

 - However replays showed his foot went into touch as he grounded the ball.